connordelacruz/ChannelShiftGUI/README.md

 By default, all options are randomized.
 You can uncheck the boxes of any options you do not want to randomize.

-**Note:** If **Target Channel** is unchecked, but **Source Channel** is checked, the selected target channel will be set to match the selected source channel when the randomize button is clicked (i.e. the channels will not be swapped).

 #### Set Random Shift Threshold

 The **Max Horizontal/Vertical Shift %** inputs can be used to put a limit on the